gcoguiec/eslint-config/packages/eslint-config-typescript/README.md

 ## See Also

-Other [ESLint](https://eslint.org/) configurations based on this package you may want to look at:
+Other [ESLint](https://eslint.org/) configurations you may want to look at:

 - [`eslint-config-base`](https://github.com/gcoguiec/eslint-config/tree/main/packages/eslint-config-base)
 - [`eslint-config-vue`](https://github.com/gcoguiec/eslint-config/tree/main/packages/eslint-config-vue)